Navajo: Territory of New Mexico 1846–1863

 In 1863, Carleton ordered Carson to use the same tactics on the Navajo.
 Carson and his force swept through Navajo land, killing Navajos and destroying crops and dwellings, fouling wells, and capturing livestock.
-Facing starvation and death, Navajo groups came in to Fort Defiance for relief.
+Facing starvation and death, Navajo groups came to Fort Defiance for relief.
 On July 20, 1863, the first of many groups departed to join the Mescalero at Bosque Redondo.
-Other groups continued to come in though 1864.
+Other groups continued to come in through 1864.

 However, not all the Navajos came in or were found.
 Some lived near the San Juan River, some beyond the Hopi villages, and others lived with Apache bands.

 Long Walk

 Beginning in the spring of 1864, the Army forced around 9,000 Navajo men, women, and children to walk over 300 mi to Fort Sumner, New Mexico, for internment at Bosque Redondo.
 The internment was disastrous for the Navajo, as the government failed to provide enough water, wood, provisions, and livestock for the 4,000 to 5,000 people.
 Large-scale crop failure and disease were also endemic during this time, as were raids by other tribes and white civilians.
 Some Navajos froze in the winter because they could make only poor shelters from the few materials they were given.
-This period is known among the Navajos as "The Fearing Time".
-In addition, a small group of Mescalero Apache, longtime enemies of the Navajos had been relocated to the area, which resulted in conflicts.
+This period is known among the Navajos as "the Fearing Time".
+In addition, a small group of Mescalero Apache, longtime enemies of the Navajos, had been relocated to the area, which resulted in conflicts.

-In 1868, the Treaty of Bosque Redondo was negotiated between Navajo leaders and the federal government allowing the surviving Navajos to return to a reservation on a portion of their former homeland.
+In 1868, the Treaty of Bosque Redondo was negotiated between Navajo leaders and the federal government, allowing the surviving Navajos to return to a reservation on a portion of their former homeland.